Des Plaines, Illinois Therapists

 Des Plaines, Illinois is a suburban city that rests on the Des Plaines River.
 It is part of Cook County and has a population of 58,193 people.
 Notably, the city was the home of the very first McDonald’s restaurant opened by franchise owner Ray Kroc in 1955.
 Although the original building was previously demolished in 1984 when Ray Kroc passed away, a replica was built as a museum shortly after.
 Although this museum was a popular, tourist hot spot for years, the building will soon be demolished again due to consistent flooding issues.
 Apart from this historic museum, there are several other places of interest in Des Plaines, Illinois including Rivers Casino, Deval Crossing, and the beautiful Des Plaines Forest Preserve that surrounds the river.

 A major issue that cities throughout the United States are struggling to address is the rise of mental illness in the country.
 No city, not even Des Plaines, is free of mental health issues.
-In fact, 12.8 percent of people in suburban Cook County claimed that they had 8 or more mentally unhealthy days per month and 26.4 percent claimed to have had 1 to 7.
+12.8 percent of people in suburban Cook County claimed that they had 8 or more mentally unhealthy days per month and 26.4 percent claimed to have had 1 to 7.
 In addition, approximately 15.73 percent of Illinois’ population, or 1,526,000 people, are known to have a mental illness.
-In is imperative that the people of Des Plaines are aware of the mental health situation of their city and the resources that are available to those who need them.
+The people of Des Plaines must be aware of the mental health situation of their city and the resources that are available to those who need them.

 Mental Health Statistics in Des Plaines, Illinois

 Exploring the mental health situation in Des Plaines, Illinois reveals key ways in which the community is struggling:

 - Only 69.7 percent of individuals located in Des Plaines and other nearby areas that are serviced by the Presence Holy Family Medical Center claim that they get any exercise within a month.
 A lack of exercise and poor physical health can negatively affect one’s mental health.